GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The `.content` style class currently remains for compatibility purposes.

+Neither the `.content` style class nor the `.boxed-list` style class work for [class@Gtk.ListView], as the widget cannot currently be used for the boxed list pattern.

 #### Adjusting Icons

 If you're bundling icons from the icon library with your application, make sure